TobiasVanDyk/Netgear-A6210/README.md

 ### Asus USB-AC54
 <img src="https://cdn.rawgit.com/TobiasVanDyk/Netgear-A6210/master/asusac54.jpg" width="300" height="300" />

-The ASUS USB-AC54 is a dual-band 802.11ac Wi-Fi adapter with a USB 3.0 connection that brings high-performance wireless networking support to desktop and notebook PCs.
+The <a href="https://www.asus.com/Networking/USB-AC54/>ASUS USB-AC54</a> is a dual-band 802.11ac Wi-Fi adapter with a USB 3.0 connection that brings high-performance wireless networking support to desktop and notebook PCs.
 The USB-AC54 features a USB 3.0 connection with support for wireless data rates up to 400 Mbps at 2.4 GHz and 867 Mbps at 5 GHz with compatible routers.
 Suitable for use with both desktop and notebook PCs, the USB-AC55 features a dual internal antenna design for great wireless network coverage with minimal desktop clutter.
 ### Features
 * 5th generation 802.11ac chipset gives you dual-band 2.4 GHz / 5 GHz for up to super-fast 867 Mbps
 * 256QAM technology increases wireless-N data rate from 300 Mbps to 400 Mbps for 33% faster performance